xspec/xspec-maven-plugin-1/README.md

 * generateSurefireReport
 If set to true, generates a surefire report in '${surefireReportDir}'.

+* saxonOptions
+Allows to specify saxon configuration options.
+See [Wiki](https://github.com/xspec/xspec-maven-plugin-1/wiki) for more details.

 ### FAQ
 * Where should I put my XSLT?